Bob Hastings: Voice-over work

 Hastings also did voice work for animation and commercials, including Superboy in The New Adventures of Superboy cartoons of the 1960s, D.D. on Hanna-Barbera's Clue Club, and James Gordon in the DC Animated Universe, as well as several Batman video games.
-His earlier work in animation included voicing Henry Glopp on Hanna-Barbera's animated series Jeannie and Fred Flintstone and Friends as well as voicing characters on Challenge of the Super Friends.
+His earlier work in animation included voicing Henry Glopp on Hanna-Barbera's animated series Jeannie and Fred Flintstone and Friends as well as voicing characters on Challenge of the Superfriends.

-Hastings toured the country as a participant in various Old-Time Radio conventions, reading scripts for such shows as Archie Andrews and The Bickersons.
-He appeared at the 2013 Cincinnati Nostalgia Expo, the Radio Enthusiasts of Puget Sound Showcase 2013 in Bellevue, Washington, in June 2010, and at the Friends of Old Time Radio Convention in Newark, New Jersey, in October 2010.

 Personal life

 The older brother of longtime As the World Turns star Don Hastings, Hastings married Joan Rice in 1948.
 They were married for 66 years and, at the time of his death, the couple had four children, 10 grandchildren, and 13 great-grandchildren.

+Death

 Bob Hastings died on June 30, 2014, from prostate cancer at age 89.
 His funeral mass was held in Burbank, California's Saint Finbar Catholic Church.